Kaympe20/linux-productivity/pages/Social Platforms.md

 ## The Fediverse

-The fediverse comprises independently hosted interconnected servers, offering a range of services.
+The fediverse comprises independently hosted connected servers, offering a range of services.
 It has viable alternatives to all major social media platforms, and all of them integrate well with each other.
 | Logo | Platform | Best Open Alternative |
 |:---:|:---:|:---:|
 | <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6f/Logo_of_Twitter.svg/512px-Logo_of_Twitter.svg.png?20220821125553" width="50">| Twitter/𝕏 | [Mastodon](https://joinmastodon.org/) |